 Mr. Eaton was a young man just from the Seminary there and one of the first things he said after he came was "what are we going to do about hot bread as he had had biscuits all the way down from where he got off the steamboat.
 Soon after he went to Ft.
-Gibson, where there were many soldiers and officers and under a pretence of learning the language, stopped with a man named Lewis, and went into society with the officers there.
-We could not get him to come out to Koweta at all and finally he left for what reason I am not sure, when there he resigned or was dismissed by the Board.
+Bibson, where there were many soldiers and officers and under a pretence of learning the language, stopped with a man named Lewis, and went into society with the officers there.
+We could not get him to come out to Koweta at all and finally he left for what reason I am not sure, when there he resigned or was dismissed by the board.
 He must have kept up the connection with the officers, for since the war, I saw a notice of a marriage and the Chaplain was Eaton.

 Then Mr. Ballentine came, and he was so handsome and so eager to do good it seemed.
-I limed him very muck, but I did not get very well acquainted with him, he married an indian woman.
-He did not always succeed with the children, one day he was coming out and one of the little boys, a Morse I think, was standing near and he said "Run in and tell me what time it is".
-He said he did not know how so he said he would go in and show him as he was big enough now to know how and he spent nearly an hour telling, "Dont you see that hand that goes all the way around, that is the minute hand, and that hand that only goes a little ways that is the hour hand."
-Then he would say "Now, how is it?"
+I liked him very much, but I did not get very well acquainted with him, he married an indian woman.
+He did not always succeed with the children, one day he was coming out and one of the little boys, a more of the little boys, a more of think, was standing near and he said when in and tell me what time it is he said he did not know how so he said he would go in and show him as he was big enough now to know how and he spent nearly and hour telling, "don't you see that hand that goes all the way around that is the minute hand, and that hand that only goes a little ways that is the hour hand."
+Then he would say "Now how is it?"
 At the end of the hour the boy didnt seem to know any more than he did when he first began.
-He would become very much annoyed at the way the negroes worked as it was not the way he had been accustomed to work in Pennsylvania.
+He would become very much annoyed at the way the negroes worked as it was not the way he had been accustomed to work in Pennsylvanie.

-They had just built an addition to the house and we expected him and his room was a very nice upstairs room, back of the boys room, and Miss Thompson and I fixed it u p for him.
+They had just built an addition to the house and we expected him and his foom was a very nice upstairs room, back of the boys room, and diss Thompson and I fixed it up for him.
 She said it would be very nice if we only had some window curtains but that of course we would not have time to fix them.
 I said there were some single bed sheets in the chest and that I did not see why she could not use them.
-She was very glad when I told her and fixed them up, running a string through them and hanging them up and they looked very nice as the cloth was fine.
+She was very glad when I told her and fixed them up, running a string through them and hanging them up and they look d very nice as the cloth was fine.
 She always seemed to think that was something quite nice in me to think of but I did not think it so at all.

-By that time I had got a little used to fixing up things.
-When I first went out to Koweta, from Cincinnatti, Mrs. Wilson wrote me if I wanted anything to write to her.
-When I got there I found that there was no cappet on the floors.
+When I first went out to Koweta, from Cincinnati, Mrs. Wilson wrote me if I wanted anything to write to her.
+When I got there I found that there was no carpet on the floors.
 It seemed so bad to have a baby on the bare floors so I wrote to her and she sent me enough to cover two floors.